patrick0330/Network_Programming/lab1/lab1.md

 1. Find out that magic packet and decode the TCP payload encoded in BASE64.

->**Note**
-You may know that TCP may send successive data requested by ``send`` system calls in the same packet.
+>You may know that TCP may send successive data requested by ``send`` system calls in the same packet.
 Once it happens, you may be unable to identify the magic packet from the corresponding TCP flow.
 In that case, you may run the ``nc`` client multiple times to collect several TCP flows and then perform per-flow analysis to learn how the magic packet is hidden in the flow.

->**Note**
-If you have difficulties capturing packets, you may consider using our captured pcap file from [here](https://inp111.zoolab.org/lab01.2/lab_tcpdump.pcap).
+> If you have difficulties capturing packets, you may consider using our captured pcap file from [here](https://inp111.zoolab.org/lab01.2/lab_tcpdump.pcap).
 You can check the TTL values for packets stored in the pcap file.
 The SHA1 value for the pcap file is:&lt;br/&gt; ``ba332a3c528d68c5c6874aae681929199dbb6c98``

 ## Demonstration